Jiachenn99/brats-pretraining_jiachenn/README.md

 # COMP3003 Individual Dissertation

-Credits to the original code belong to Jonas Wacker @ https://github.com/joneswack/brats-pretraining published in the paper [Transfer Learning for Brain Tumor Segmentation](https://arxiv.org/abs/1912.12452) on arXiv.
+Credits to large parts of original code belonging to Jonas Wacker @ https://github.com/joneswack/brats-pretraining published in the paper [Transfer Learning for Brain Tumor Segmentation](https://arxiv.org/abs/1912.12452) on arXiv.

-This repository contains code to reproduce our proposed extension of the original project.
+This repository contains code to reproduce our proposed extension (Extending Upon a Transfer Learning Approach) of the original project.

 # Recommended Hardware Specifications
 Disk space: We **highly recommend** at least allocating ***40GB*** of disk space to store both preprocessed data and original data in the next few steps.